-If a faculty member desires to file a grievance, the procedure set forth in West Virginia State Code Section 6C-2 (the statute) is the only authorized grievance process.
-Statutory grievances administered by the West Virginia Public Employees Grievance Board.
-The Grievance Board can be accessed on the web http://pegboard.state.wv.us/.
+If a faculty member desires to file a grievance, the procedure set forth in West Virginia State Code Section 6C-2 (the statute) is the only authorized Statutory grievances grievance process. administered by the West Virginia Public Employees Grievance Board.
+The Grievance Board can be accessed onthe web http://pegboard.state.wv.us/.
 This website contains links to the relevant State Code chapter as well as the procedural rule governing operations of the Grievance Board.
 Click "Statutes, Procedural Rules, and Executive Orders."
 Material in quotes and in italic type in this article are from West Virginia State Code Section 6C-2.